 There are roughly 19 million news cases of STIs in the U.S. each year, and in California alone more than 1.2 million cases of chlamydia and nearly 350,000 cases of gonorrhea were reported in 2008.

 “We see a lot of STIs in teenagers and young adults because they are more likely to have multiple sexual partners,” says Scripps Clinic gynecologist Bruce Kahn, MD.
 “Unfortunately, people in this age group often avoid talking to their partner or even their doctor about things like sexual history and STI screenings, because they feel embarrassed or ashamed.”

 The good news is many STIs are easily treatable, often with a simple course of antibiotics —provided they are detected early.
 For sexually active people, particularly those in high risk groups, routine STI screenings are essential.
 Because many STIs are asymptomatic and spread easily from person to person, someone who is infected might not realize it.

 Dr. Kahn advises annual STI screenings for anyone who is less than 25 years old and sexually active, as well as anyone older than 25 who has multiple sexual partners, who has had a previous STI, or is pregnant (infections like chlamydia can be passed from mother to child, and cause serious harm to the baby).

-“Other than abstinence there is no foolproof method of preventing an STI, which is why using protection and getting screened often is so important,” said Dr. Kahn.
+“Other than abstinence, there is no foolproof method of preventing an STI — which is why using protection and getting screened often is so important,” Dr. Kahn says.
 “I also encourage women younger than 26 to consider getting the HPV vaccination."

 STI testing is quick, easy and painless, and can be performed by most primary care doctors, medical clinics and family planning centers.

-If you’re looking for a new physician who can provide comprehensive women’s health services including STI screening, offer thorough, age-based care at six locations in San Diego County.
+If you’re looking for a new physician who can provide comprehensive women’s health services including STI screening, Scripps Clinic gynecologists offer thorough, age-based care at six locations in San Diego County.